khoidauminh/coffeevis_rs/README.md

 Minifb support has been removed!

-Two new features have been added: 'window_only' and 'console_only` that respectively disables terminal mode and winit mode if you don't want it.

 A little post-processing effect has been added to window mode which should make the animations a little more smooth looking.